 Jess Thomas is a PhD student in the Global Systems Institute funded by the A. G. Leventis Foundation.
 Her thesis focuses on the integration of plot-level and remote sensing data to understand the mechanisms of tropical forest degradation and understand biome-scale resilience in tropical forests in the Amazon.
 She is supervised by Ted Feldpausch, Andy Cunliffe, Tim Lenton, and Tom Powell.

 Glenn Slade is a PhD student, developing new methods of monitoring invasive species occurrence and the reproducibility of drone photogrammetry measurements of plant canopy heights and aboveground biomass.
 He is part-funded by OPALS and supervised by Andy Cunliffe and Karen Anderson.

-Guy Lomax is a PhD candidate in the Centre for Doctoral Training in Environmental Intelligence.
+Guy Lomax is a PhD student in the Centre for Doctoral Training in Environmental Intelligence.
 His project, titled Measuring and managing rangeland resilliance with remote sensing, focusses on rangelands in northern Kenya using the Google Earth Engine platform.
 Guy is supervised by Tim Lenton, Tom Powell, Andy Cunliffe and Theo Economou.